Mhyst05/SOS-Project/README.md

 In the project directory, you can run the following scripts:

 - npm start: Runs the app in development mode.
-- npm build: Builds the app for production using Webpack.
+- npm build: Builds the app for production using Webpack. (not available yet)

 ## Contributing